Human.Kind

 I find great solace in such images.
 To wonder at the mystery of being alive here on this dot together is a clarifying pastime.
 One that elevates our minds from the weediness of daily to-dos and up onto a more sweeping vantage point.

-This alchemic shift of perspective is available without a galactic passport.
+This shift of perspective is available without a galactic passport.
 It is entirely possible to blow our own minds by getting intimate with the veins of a leaf.
 Or watching an ant heroically haul 5000 times its body weight across the kitchen floor.
-Or feeling the way your breath compels itself unconsciously onward, assimilating a specific gas from the thin film of atmosphere that also dusts snow off the Himalayas and surges hurricanes across the South Pacific.

-By opening to our entanglement with all of life, we unfold ourselves into a feeling of kinship with the world around us.
-We discover a sense of belonging, like the butterflies to the turtles, the frogs to the buffalo, the microbes to our colon (eeew).
+By opening to our entanglement with all of life, we discover a sense of belonging, like the butterflies to the turtles, the frogs to the buffalo, the microbes to our colon (eeew).

 The science of awe